-Name of considered entity Reason for exclusion from Group Accounts Orkney Cheese Company Limited The Council does not exert a dominant or significant influence on Orkney cheese company Limited the Company.
+Name of considered entity Reason for exclusion from Group Accounts Orkney Cheese Company Limited The Council does not exert a dominant or significant influence on Orkney cheese company cinited the Company.
 Orkney Islands Property Development The Council does not exert a dominant or significant influence on Limited the Company.
-Orkney and Shetland Joint Valuation Not material to Crown Assounts Board Not material to Group Accounts Common Good Fund Not material to Group Accounts Weyland Farms Limited Not material to Group Accounts HiTrans Not material to Group Accounts Charitable Trusts Not material to Group Accounts SEEMIS Limited Liability Partnership Not material to Group Accounts Community Co-op's Not material to Group Accounts
+Orkney and Shetland Joint Valuation Not material to Group Accounts Board Common Good Fund Not material to Group Accounts Weyland Farms Limited Not material to Group Accounts HiTrans Not material to Group Accounts Charitable Trusts Not material to Group Accounts SEEMIS Limited Liability Partnership Not material to Group Accounts Community Co-op's Not material to Group Accounts